Mase: Early life

-Mase was born Mason Durell Betha in Jacksonville, Florida, on August 27, 1975, as a fraternal twin born almost two months premature, to P. K. Betha and Mason Betha.
+Mason Durell Betha was born in Jacksonville, Florida, on August 27, 1975, as a fraternal twin born almost two months premature, to P. K. and Mason Betha.
 He grew up with two brothers and three sisters, including his twin sister, Stason, born a few minutes after him.
 Their father left the family when Mase was just three years old.
 In 1980, his mother moved with her children to Harlem, New York, where Mase spent the majority of his childhood.
 During his early teenage years, Betha began getting into trouble on the streets of Harlem, and when he was 13 his mother sent him back to Jacksonville to live with relatives.
 It was while living in Jacksonville that Betha first began attending church.
 After returning to live in Harlem at age 15, Betha began showing promise as a basketball player, becoming the leading point guard for his team at Manhattan Center High School during the 1993 season, where he played alongside Cameron Giles, who went on to be known as the rapper Cam'ron.
-He had hopes of joining the National Basketball Association (NBA), but was unable to make it into a Division I College due to his poor academic scores.
+He had hopes of joining the National Basketball Association (NBA), but was unable to make it into a Division I school due to his poor academic scores.
 He attended State University of New York at Purchase, where he grew to realize he was unlikely to make the NBA and instead began focusing more on writing music, producing demo tapes, and regularly performing at local nightclubs.
 Betha eventually dropped out of college and focused on his music career full-time.

 Career

-1993-97: Children of the Corn and Bad Boy record deal
+1993–1997: Children of the Corn and Bad Boy record deal

 After Betha returned to Harlem, he and his childhood friend Cam'ron began rapping as a hobby under the names Murda Mase and Killa Cam, briefly forming a group known as the Children of the Corn ("corn" short for "corner") with fellow Harlem rappers Big L, Herb McGruff, Six Figga Digga and Bloodshed.
 Damon Dash, a fellow Manhattan Center student, was the group's manager for a while.
 In 1996, Mase's sister Stason introduced him to Cudda Love, a road manager for the Notorious B.I.G.
-Cudda took then 20-year-old Mase to Atlanta, Georgia, where Jermaine Dupri and Sean "Puff Daddy" Combs were attending a rap convention.
+Cudda took then 20-year-old Mase to Atlanta, Georgia, where Jermaine Dupri and Sean Combs were attending a rap convention.
 Shortly after meeting and rapping for Puff Daddy at the Hard Rock Café, Mase signed a $250,000 deal with Bad Boy Records.
 Within a week of signing to the label, Betha had his stage name shortened from Murda Mase to simply Mase to make him more marketable and was featured on and in the video for 112's "Only You" with the Notorious B.I.G.
 He also appeared on numerous hit songs with other Bad Boy artists, including Puff Daddy's "Can't Nobody Hold Me Down" and "Been Around the World" and the Notorious B.I.G.'s "Mo' Money, Mo' Problems", which reached No. 1 on the Billboard Hot 100.